matiasfha/draft-articles/advanced-typescript.md

 }
 ```

-When you are intersecting type the order doesn't matter.
+When you are intersecting type, the order doesn't matter.

-In summary an **intersection** type combines two or more types to create a new type that includes all the properties of the existing types.
+In summary, an **intersection** type combines two or more types to create a new type that includes all the properties of the existing types.

 ## Typescript native utility types

-Typescript provides you a handfull of handy utility types that helps to manipute types with ease.
-This utility types are in fact generic types.
+Typescript provides you a handful of handy utility types that helps to manipulate types with ease.
+These utility types are, in fact, generic types.

 ### Partial

-This utility type will enables you to create a type that will set all the properties of the exiting type to be optional.
+This utility type will enable you to create a type that will set all the properties of the exiting type to be optional.

 ```typescript
 interface Person {